 Here’s what they look like when the come out of the oven.
 See how the colors are more saturated and bright now?

-When they come out of the oven, very quickly slip off the brown grocery cart, place another piece of paper on top of the warm Shrinky Dinks, and flatten with a heavy book like this one I got when I met Martha Stewart.
+When they come out of the oven, very quickly slip off the brown grocery cart, place another piece of paper on top of the warm Shrinky Dinks, and flatten with a heavy book like this one I was given when I met Martha Stewart!
+AAH!!

-To make necklaces, simply thread the chain through the holes.
+To make necklaces, simply thread the ball chain necklace through the holes.
 Elise helped me with this part and promptly put them on to wear for the day.
 My cute little semi-Irish girl.